 Fig.1.
-Location map of the study area of terrestrial laser scanning (red squares) along the eastern coast of the Gulf of Finland (Baltic Sea) within Kurortny District of St. Petersburg.
+Location map of the study areas of terrestrial laser scanning (red squares) along the eastern coast of the Gulf of Finland (Baltic Sea) within the Kurortny District of St. Petersburg.

 Terrestrial laser scanning.
-Works were carried out by “Alpha-Morion ltd.” using terrestrial laser scanner “RIEGL VZ-400” (Austria) from twelve points of standing (scan positions).
+Works were carried out by “Alpha-Morion ltd.” using the terrestrial laser scanner “RIEGL VZ-400” (Austria) from twelve points of standing (scan positions).
 Geodetic reference was made in the local coordinate system 1964 (SK64) and in the Baltic System of Heights 1977 with the help of such geodetic equipment as the Trimble R8 and Javad Legacy-E satellite.
 Post-processing was performed in “Pinnacle” program.
 Horizontal and vertical snapping of the position marks was made by a total station “LEICA TS06 Ultra (2")” (Austria).

 Methods of data processing.
-Cloud of XYZ points was imported to ArcGIS.
+Cloud of XYZ points was imported to ArcGIS software.
 Gridding of XYZ data allowed to create the high-resolution (cell size of a grid is 10 cm) digital elevation model of the beaches for the next surface analysis.
 The calculation of beach surface deformation was executed with the “Cut Fill” tool as a difference between beach surface of December 2015 and August 2015.
-The result was a grid, which contained volume data of erosion and accretion areas on the beach.
+The result was a grid, which contained volume of data of erosion and accretion areas on the beach.

 Numerical modeling.
-The model CROSS-P tested in coastal zone of the Gulf of Finland [4], [5] was used for calculation of the probable parameters of the storm and coastal profile changes.
+The model CROSS-P tested in the coastal zone of the Gulf of Finland [4], [5] was used for calculation of the probable parameters of the storm and coastal profile changes.
 The model can both reproduce the erosion process of the sandy beach, and to reflect the main features of accumulation of a coastal profile.
-Coastal profile modelling allowed to estimate range of coastal profile changes during the storm event and to calculate the volume of wash out sand material from the beach during the low wave activity.
+Coastal profile modelling allowed to estimate range of coastal profile changes during the storm event and to calculate the volume of washed out sand material from the beach during the low wave activity.
 In addition, the model considers the overtopping of the first dune during the storm.
 Types of profiles predicted by the model are consistent with the known empirical criterion.

 Results